eliaskousk/parallella-riscv/README.md

 * Step 1: Build the FPGA Bitstream

-This will build either the `parallella.bit.bin` FPGA bitstream for Parallella board or `zedboard.bit` for Zedboard:
+This will build the FPGA bitstream for Parallella or Zedboard:

 ```bash
 ./scripts/build.fpga.bitstream.sh